san-sei/documents/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "IDmelon app, which is designed and developed by IDmelon Technologies Inc., lets users use their smartphones as a FIDO2 hardware security key.
+description: "IDmelon app, which is designed and developed by {{< params "IDmelon Technologies" >}} Inc., lets users use their smartphones as a FIDO2 hardware security key.
 In environments with either shared computers or single-user PCs, users can enjoy password-less login experience with only a single tap of their smartphones on IDmelon Reader or a single click on a push notification."
-lead: "The IDmelon FIDO Orchestration Platform helps organizations simply and quickly deploy secure passwordless authentication for their users.
+lead: "The {{< params "IDmelon" >}} FIDO Orchestration Platform helps organizations simply and quickly deploy secure passwordless authentication for their users.
 Features like Security Key as a Service, FIDO2 managed security keys, and fully automated FIDO2 lifecycle are patented and unique approaches that help organizations enhance their workforce authentication security overnight.
 No more dealing with purchase and distribution of hardware FIDO security keys as organizations can use whatever device their users have as a FIDO2 security key.
 It can be an Access Card, a Key FOB or a smartphone."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: true